binary-com/perl-Test-Pod-CoverageChange/README.md

     ]);

 # DESCRIPTION

+Wraps Test::Pod::Coverage and Pod::Checker modules to support undocumented subs and statistics on changed coverage.

 - **passes** if the file have no POD syntax or coverage error.
 - **fails** if latest changes increased/decreased numbers of naked sub for the packages that have allowed naked subs.